 You probably hear and say “Good job!” all the time.
 Discover why doing so may not be a good idea and what you can say instead.

-But could saying “Good job!” and other similar phrases of praise be bad?
+But could saying “Good job!” and other similar phrases of excessive praise do more harm than good?

 In certain cases, yes.